Why I'm Not In Clinical Practice Right Now — And Why I Still Love Veterinary Medicine

 • Workplaces that make it safe to be human and that see boundaries as an asset — not as being “difficult”

-• True team work, efficiency, and fully utilizing and empowering each role on the team
+• True team work, efficiency, and fully utilizing and empowering every member of the team

 • Compassionate, respectful communication where different perspectives are an opportunity to deepen understanding, build trust, and problem-solve with clients and colleagues, not a source of frustration and division